Copycat Cracker Barrel Meatloaf

 - Combine the topping ingredients while it bakes and set aside.

-- Remove the meatloaf and brush the on the topping.
+- Remove the meatloaf and brush on the topping.
 Bake for an additional 30-40 minutes.
 (Pull it once it reaches 155 degrees.)

 - Let it rest for 15 minutes in the loaf pan prior to slicing in.
 It will increase 8-10 degrees in temperature during this time.
 Slicing in too early also causes the juices to leak out.
 Ensure the middle is 160 degrees before you slice it.